Riminder/java-riminder-api/README.md

-# Riminder Api C#
+# Riminder Api Java

 -------------------------------------

-A c# api client for riminder api.
+A java api client for riminder api.

 ## Instalation with nuget
 ```shell